cryo3d/cryo3d/README.md

 When you're done with a feature and ready to push follow the following commands:
 ```
 $ git status								// Shows all the changes made
 $ git add --all 							// Add all your changes
-$ git commit "describe what you did"
+$ git commit -m "describe what you did"
 $ git push origin branch_name  				// This pushes to your fork
 $ git push upstream branch_name 			// This pushes to upstream

 ```